When Maksim was born, doctors found protein leaking in his kidneys, so they sent him to Sydney Children’s Hospital, Randwick for further testing.

 “I was overwhelmed, waiting all day to make sure both my boys came out the other side ok...
 The first time I saw Maksim in ICU with so many lines and a big cut right down the middle of his tummy where his new kidney sat, it was a really emotional day.”

-He will spend this Christmas at home with his family.
+Maksim spent this Christmas and New Year at home with his family.
 Where he belongs.